Anthony-Nolan/Atlas/Nova.SearchAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

 _Note for developers: It should remain situated in the `Features` folder, such that all non technical aspects of the framework are co-located._

-_Any technical documentation additions shoudl not go in this file - please add them to the overall README, or the code itself_
+_Any technical documentation additions should not go in this file - please add them to the overall README, or the code itself_

 ##Feature Files